-Fort Jackson, near Buras, is a historic masonry fort located some 40 miles upriver from the mouth of the Mississippi River.
-It is a star-shaped pentagon and is surrounded by a moat.
+About 14 miles upriver from Venice, Fort Jackson is a historic masonry fort located in Buras-Triumph.
+It’s a star-shaped pentagon and is surrounded by a moat.
 Constructed between 1822 and 1832, it served as a coastal defense of New Orleans.

-It was also a battle site during the American Civil War.
-The fort is a National Historic Landmark.
+It was also a battle site during the American Civil War, and a National Historic Landmark.

 In addition, citrus fruits grow abundantly.
 Oranges, grapefruits, lemons, and satsumas are all grown commercially.
 The Plaquemines Parish Orange Festival is usually the first full weekend of December in the nearby town of Buras.